 - an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
 This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 50 MCQs.
 1 hour is allowed for this exam.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2022 until 30 April 2023. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us on ukcentreadministration@cii.co.uk to discuss your needs.

-- Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined:

-- 1. Visit www.cii.co.uk/qualifications

-- 2. Select the appropriate qualification

-- 3. Select your unit from the list provided

-- 4. Select qualification update on the right hand side of the page
+This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2024 until 30 April 2025. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
+Select the appropriate qualification - 3.
+Select your unit from the list provided - 4.
+Select qualification update on the right hand side of the page

-Understand the risk and control of fire, theft and other contingencies to property and business interruption.
+1. Understand the risk and control of fire, theft and other contingencies to property and business interruption.

-- 1.1 Explain the causes of fire. - 1.2 Explain the inception and propagation of fire. - 1.3 Explain the relative fire hazards of trade processes and materials. - 1.4 Explain the relative fire hazards of building construction. - 1.5 Explain the methods of fire detection, protection and control - 1.6 Explain the definitions of theft. - 1.7 Explain the inherent risk features of theft. - 1.8 Explain the hazards arising from other contingencies and the methods of control. - 1.9 Apply the principles and practices of risk and control of fire, theft and other contingencies to property and business interruption to various scenarios.
+- 1.1 Explain the causes of fire. - 1.2 Explain the inception and propagation of fire. - 1.3 Explain the relative fire hazards of trade processes and materials. - 1.4 Explain the relative fire hazards of building construction. - 1.5 Explain the methods of fire detection, protection and control. - 1.6 Explain the definitions of theft. - 1.7 Explain the inherent risk features of theft. - 1.8 Explain the hazards arising from other contingencies and the methods of control. - 1.9 Apply the principles and practices of risk and control of fire, theft and other contingencies to property and business interruption to various scenarios.